-With your data segments, Google Ads lets you re-engage with your customers based on data about those customers that you share with Google through a global site tag, event snippets, or a global site tag on your website and/or app.
+With your data segments, Google Ads allows you to re-engage with your customers based on data about those customers that you share with Google through a global site tag, event snippets, or a global site tag either on your website or app or both.
 It’s important to preserve the confidentiality and security of the data that you share with Google.
 The type of data collected and used for targeting includes things like the URL and referrer URL for the website that triggers a tag hit, the custom parameters used in your tracking tag, and any resulting data segment memberships.

 This article explains how Google uses and handles the data you send for use in targeting with Google Ads.

 To learn more about how Google uses and handles the data you send through Customer Match, read how Google uses Customer Match data.
 To learn more about how Google uses the data you send for conversion tracking, read how Google uses conversion event data.

 How Google uses your data

 By using segments comprised of your data, Google matches your users to Google accounts, adds users to data segments, generates similar audience segments, shows Dynamic ads, and ensures your Google Ads campaigns comply with Google’s policies.
 In addition, reports containing audience data are available in your Google Ads account and any other accounts you’ve shared your audiences with.

 Finally, your data segments won’t be shared with any third party or other advertisers without your permission, and Google won’t use your data segments to advertise its own products.

 How Google handles your data

 Google keeps your data confidential and secure, using the same industry-leading standards used to protect the data of Google users.

 Here’s how Google handles your data:

 - Access: Google uses employee access controls to protect your data from unauthorized access.

 - Sharing: Google won’t share your data segments with any third party, including other advertisers, without your explicit consent.
 Google may share this data to meet any applicable law, regulation, legal process, or enforceable governmental request.